odashi/davinci-functions/README.md

 >>> f([1, 2, 3])
 2.0
 >>> f = davinci_functions.function("""\
 ...
-Given a list of unique integers x, return two positions that the sum of the numbers ... on that position is equal to the argument y.
+Given a list of unique integers x, return two positions so that the sum of the ... numbers on that positions is equal to the argument y.
 ...
 The function must be efficient as well as possible.
 ... """)
 >>> f([1, 4, 9, 16, 25], 25)